We're making progress to improve access and quality of care.

 - Conducted the first-ever HTC Technical Needs Assessment to identify training and resource needs of HTC staff.

-- Supported projects of national significance through the HRSA funding to develop best practices.
+- Supported projects of national significance through Health Resources and Services Administration (HRSA) funding to develop best practices.

 - Assessed the needs and expectations of the regional leadership through monthly conference and two annual meetings.